California Solar Incentives and Rebates: How to Maximize Your Solar Savings | Solar.com

 Property-Assessed Clean Energy (PACE)

-Upfront cost is often the biggest hurdle to going solar, but the PACE program – known as the Home Energy Renovation Opportunity (HERO) program in California – is one way to go solar with zero money down.
+Access to financing is often the biggest hurdle to going solar, but the PACE program – known as the Home Energy Renovation Opportunity (HERO) program in California – is one way to go solar with zero money down.

 Through the HERO program, your state or local government teams up with a local lender to fund the upfront cost of your solar project.
-Then you pay the project off through an increase to your property tax bill over an agreed upon term, typically 5 to 20 years.
+Then you pay the project off through an increase to your property tax bill over an agreed-upon term, typically 5 to 20 years.

 The savings come when the increase to your property taxes is lower than the energy savings provided by your solar system.